muhai-project/marl_language_games/README.md

     │
     ├── notebooks          <- Jupyter notebooks
     │
-    ├── tests              <- Unit tests for emrl
+    ├── scripts            <- Scripts of the emrl package │
-    │
+    ├── tests              <- Unit tests for emrl package │
     ├── Makefile           <- Makefile with commands to create conda env │